alessandro-zomparelli/tissue/README.md

 Tissue - Blender's add-on for computational design by Co-de-iT http://www.co-de-it.com/wordpress/code/blender-tissue

-Tissue is already shipped with both Blender 2.79b and Blender 2.80.
-However both versions can be updated manually, for more updated features and more stability.
+Tissue is already shipped with both Blender.
+However I recommend to update the default version downloading manually the most recent one, for more updated features and more stability.

 ### Blender 2.91